 After the bombing of Pearl Harbor, the pro-America war sentiment meant that the public turned against Ayres.
 He was removed from the films, and the Dr. Kildare films that followed focused on Dr. Leonard Gillespie.
 (Ayres did serve in the military but as a medic and a chaplain’s assistant.
 This permitted him to return to his career.)

 Though Barrymore supported Franklin Roosevelt’s early campaigns for president, his sentiment changed in 1944.
 In 1944 he actively campaigned for the Republican candidate, Thomas Dewey.
 This did not sit well with the Roosevelt family.

-Two years later when MGM was preparing a film about FDR, the press knew that Barrymore was the logical candidate to play FDR.
+Two years later when MGM was preparing a film about FDR, the press knew that Barrymore was likely to be cast to be Franklin Roosevelt.
 A phone call to MGM from Mrs. Roosevelt got Barrymore pulled from the film.